studying at Queen's

 Where a CGPA system is used, the scoring system used by each institution will be taken into account and applications considered on an individual basis

-Queen's University Admissions Office staff have expertise on a wide range of qualifications from around the world and will be able to assess your application's comparability to the UK entry requirement.
 When submitting your application, please ensure that you upload copies of official transcripts for completed programmes as well as those currently in progress.
 Degree award certificates for programmes already complete should also be provided.
+Please provide a copy of the grading scale which is usually provided on the back of your transcript.

 For those interested in Computing, Finance and Management courses, but who do not meet the entry requirements, you may wish to consider a a pre-masters Graduate Diploma offered by INTO Queen's.